 Lymphoma in dogs is one of the most common canine cancers our animal hospital diagnoses.
 Lymphoma is a cancer of the lymphocytes, which are a type of white blood cell and a part of the immune system.
 The function of lymphocytes is to help fight infection, and they can be found in almost any organ in the body, with the most common locations being the lymph nodes, spleen, and bone marrow.
 When a lymphocyte undergoes a mutation, it grows and multiplies uncontrollably and can cause the lymph nodes, spleen, or any other organ in which it is found to enlarge.

-What are the Most Common forms of Canine Lymphoma?
+are the Most Common forms of Canine Lymphoma?

 for lymphoma is unknown but believed to be multifactorial.

 The Clinical Signs of Canine Lymphoma